-See Setting-Up Dial-Up GPRS Network in Chapter 5 on how to configure you GPRS modem and how to check a dynamically assigned IP address of the meter on the GPRS network it got from the network provider.
+See Setting-Up Dial-Up GPRS Network in Chapter 5 on how to configure the GPRS modem and how to check a dynamically assigned IP address the meter got from the GPRS network.

-You can also check the meter GPRS IP address and the quality of the received signal via the Device Info display (see Device Info Display in Chapter 3).
+You can also check the meter IP address and the quality of the received signal via the Device Info display (see Device Info Display in Chapter 3).